 - Shop around: Do some research to find lenders that offer your second mortgage of choice.
 Banks, credit unions and online lenders are all good places to look.

-- Speak to a home loan expert: Once you’ve found an option or two that meets your budget and needs, it’s a good idea to consult a home loan expert.
+- Speak to a Home Loan Expert: [note: link changed] Once you’ve found an option or two that meets your budget and needs, it’s a good idea to consult a Home Loan Expert.
 They can answer any questions you may have and ensure you’re making a smart decision.